Nitnem: Night prayer

+Some Sikh traditions also include the recitation of Rakhya De Shabad (hymns of divine protection) before Kirtan Sohila, especially within certain Taksal and Nihang lineages.
+These shabads are selected verses from the Guru Granth Sahib and Dasam Granth that express trust in the protection of Waheguru and seek spiritual and mental reassurance before resting.
+While not universally practiced across all Sikh communities, this addition is considered a way of preparing the mind for peaceful sleep and reinforcing a sense of divine guardianship throughout the night.
 This prayer is recited before going to bed and takes about 5–12 minutes to recite.
 This night prayer is not required to be followed by the Ardas.

 Other prayers

 Nitnem is typically read from a gutka (Sikh Prayer book) or pothi (wider rectangular book), of which the main forms are the Panj Granthi (5 main scriptures from Guru Granth Sahib) and the Das Granthi (main scriptures from Dasam Granth).
 The Sundar Gutka (A larger gutka containing a mix of many compositions, lit.
 Beautiful Gutka) is also common in Sikh households.